Substance Use/Misuse Prevention

 District 125 recognizes that alcohol, nicotine and other drug use not only interfere with a student's ability to learn, but may also lead to additional problems for students and their families.
 Parents have the strongest influence over their children's choices to experiment with and/or use alcohol, nicotine and other drugs.
-However, because adolescents spend a significant amount of time in school and at school-related functions, schools have a unique opportunity to assist parents in preventing and addressing substance abuse.
-The Student Assistance Program provides a comprehensive framework for prevention and intervention related to substance abuse.
+However, because adolescents spend a significant amount of time in school and at school-related functions, schools have a unique opportunity to assist parents in preventing and addressing substance use/misuse.
+The Substance Use Prevention Program provides a comprehensive framework for prevention and intervention related to youth substance use.

 Intervention and Referral

-The Student Assistance Program provides support and assistance to students and their families concerning nicotine, alcohol and other drug-related issues that show an impact within the school setting.
+The Substance Use Prevention Program provides support and assistance to students and their families concerning nicotine, alcohol and other drug-related issues that show an impact within the school setting.
 Relevant information is gathered in an effort to provide students and families with the most appropriate intervention to meet their specific needs.
 A plan is developed to help the student and family reduce the barriers to learning and improve the student’s chances for success.
-If the student receives school and/or community services, the Substance Abuse Prevention Coordinator coordinates the exchange of important information to increase the probability of success.
+If the student receives school and/or community services, the Substance Use Prevention Specialist coordinates the exchange of important information to increase the probability of success.

 The following groups are available to all students who believe they can benefit from the stated goals:

-- Insight Class: The goals are to provide students with information about substance misuse/abuse, provide a safe space to discuss the process of behavioral change and offer support for healthy decision-making.
-This class can be added to a student’s schedule by request during an assigned lunch period.
+- Vaping Education: The goals are to provide students with information about substance misuse/abuse, provide a safe space to discuss the process of behavioral change and offer support for healthy decision-making.

 - Recovery Group: This weekly group exclusively supports students who have been attending 12-step groups in the community (such as Alcoholics Anonymous) and are focused on recovery from a substance use disorder.
 Please see Dr. Cortesi for more information.

-Individual sessions focused on the impact of substance misuse/abuse are also available by request through Dr. Cortesi.
+Individual sessions focused on the impact of substance use/misuse are also available by request through Dr. Cortesi.

 Drop-in hours schedule and Calendly appointment request link.